Your cart is currently empty.

 Whatever camp you may fall into, we have some good news: acoustically treating a room or building is easier, more affordable, and more aesthetically pleasing than ever before.
 You don’t need to spend thousands of dollars or waste countless hours studying acoustical engineering to vastly improve the sound quality in your home, business, etc. In most cases, a small investment in acoustic panels will suffice.

-In brief, acoustic panels improve sound through sound-wave absorption.
+In brief, acoustic panels or tiles improve sound through sound-wave absorption.

 Under normal circumstances, sound released into an environment travels until it meets resistance, at which point it reflects of any surface it comes into contact with.
 One commonly used analogy for this?
 Imagine throwing a racquetball as hard as you can into the wall of a racquetball court and watching it bounce in every direction.